 - Take it outside whenever you can.
 Instead of increasing your energy consumption via home and gym exercise machines, take advantage of hiking and biking trails in your area.
 One big advantage to the great outdoors - it’s 100% free and always interesting!
 Check out the Rails-to-Trails TrailLink database to find the perfect outdoor trail in your area.

 - Inspire a green makeover at your health club or gym.
 If the great outdoors just aren’t for you, consider encouraging your gym to make some eco-friendly upgrades.
 Make sure your club offers recycling bins and energy efficient machines, and remind the staff to ask patrons to limit their towel usage.
 Check out Mother Nature Network’s five questions to ask to uncover whether your gym is eco-friendly.
 Some environmentally-conscious gyms are even harnessing their patrons’ workouts to generate power!

 - Car pool to your local gym with a friend or neighbor.
 Not only does carpooling cut down on your fuel costs and usage, but having a gym buddy is an instant incentive to keep up with your fitness goals and resolutions.
 For extra support, consider joining a soccer, volleyball, or kickball league in your neighborhood.
 No one to car pool with?
-Your bike is another great way to get where you’re going and warm up for your workout at the same time.
+Your bike is another great way to get where you’re going and workout at the same time.

 - Looking for some new workout clothing or gear?
 Organic cotton and bamboo threads are a great place to start for sweat-friendly green fabrics.
 For eco-conscious equipment choices, check the web or a local sporting goods shop for great deals on secondhand bikes and weights.
 For new clothing or gear, be sure to check out Gaiam and Natural Fitness Inc. Both companies are practicing some pretty innovative manufacturing techniques and are utilizing recycled rubber and materials to produce their workout goods.